jbossas/jboss-eap-xp-patch-stream-manager-tool/README.md

-# EAP MicroProfile Expansion Pack Installer Tool
+# EAP MicroProfile Expansion Pack Installer

-This tool is bundled with the installer created by the sibling mp-expansion-pack-installer repository.
+Creates an installer to install the MicroProfile Expansion Pack into EAP 7.3.0.

+It relies on code from the sibling mp-expansion-pack-installer-core repository.